loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 )<exponential_rules>

 The function $!\_ : "Environment" -> "Environment"$, called \"bang\", is defined by:
 $
   !(Gamma, x: sigma) & = (!Gamma, x: !sigma) \
   !(dot) & = dot
 $
 Note that \"bang\" is both a type constructor ($!A$) and a function on environments ($!Gamma$).
 Because Derelict, Discard, and Duplicate manipulate the left-side of the turnstyle, they are read bottom-to-top.
 The Promote rule manipulates the right-side of the turnstyle, and is read top-to-bottom.
 Syntactically we leave the terms for derelict, discard, and duplicate silent, i.e. no explicit syntax is used to derelict, discard, and duplicate variables.
 Now we can create a derivation for the term $lambda x. lambda y. y : !tau lollipop sigma lollipop sigma$ that discards the variable $x$.
 The derivation is show in @const_term.

 #figure(
-  caption: [Derivation of a linearly typed term that discards the variable $x$], prooftree(rule(
+  caption: [Derivation of a linearly typed term that discards the variable $x$.], prooftree(
+    rule(
       name: [Abs],
       $dot tack lambda x. lambda y. y : !B lollipop A lollipop A$, rule(
         name: [Discard],
-      $dot, x : !B tack lambda y. y : A lollipop A$, rule(name: [Abs],
+        $dot, x : !B tack lambda y. y : A lollipop A$, rule(
+          name: [Abs],
-        $dot tack lambda y. y : A lollipop A$, rule(name: [Var], $dot, y : A tack y : A$),
+          $dot tack lambda y. y : A lollipop A$, rule(name: [Var], $dot, y : A tack y : A$), ),
       ),
     ),
-  )),
+  ),
 ) <const_term>

 Linear types does not entirely prohibit the duplication and discarding of variables, but rather make it explicit.